Braxai/Course-Notes/ECS 170 Intro to AI/Module A.md

 # Data Strcuture Guarantees when using A*, why?
 * Consistent heuristic guaranteed to be admissible
 * A* double edged sword : for most problems the size of open-fringe will be exponential to path cost
- * shortest path problem is intractable
+ * shortest path problem is intractable, A* optimal and optimally efficient but not a polynomial time algorithm
+ * A* not an approximation algorithm

 g(n) - The *actual* cost of going from the start state to state n h(n) - The under-estimate of the cost of going from state n to the goal state.